 A little crowded near the entrance of the beach, but the further away you go the quieter it becomes.

-There’s some surfing out in the distance, but the waves near the shore aren’t too rough and it’s a pretty nice area for swimming.
+And the waves near the shore aren’t too rough, making it a nice area for swimming.

 LABUAN SAIT Beach/Pantai Padang Padang.